In this Article

 You can add additional controls to the toolbox by using Tools | Additional Controls on the VBE menu.
 There are a considerable number of these available, but depending on you Windows and Excel versions, they do not always work so some experimentation is often required.

 Also, your users may not have access to some of these additional controls or be running older versions of Windows and Excel, which may cause problems.
-In large organisations, especially if they are global, there is no such thing as a standard build PC that you can rely on!
+In large organizations, especially if they are global, there is no such thing as a standard build PC that you can rely on!

 A Command button is simple to add to the form.
 This looks the same way as buttons that you see in other Windows forms, usually as an ‘OK’ or ‘Cancel’ button.